Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 About this tour

-It is the most sought after because of the history and charm of this neighborhood.
+This is the most requested tour because of the history and charm of this neighborhood.
 To see Montmartre you have to reserve at least half a day and not because the neighborhood is not accessible on foot, which it is, but because it has many things to see and the best way not to skip any of them is to take a walking tour of the Montmartre neighborhood.

 What you will see

-Van Gogh, Toulouse-Lautrec, Monet or Picasso lived in this neighborhood, so during this two-hour tour you will soak up many of their anecdotes, the places they frequented and what attracted them to Montmartre.
+Van Gogh, Toulouse-Lautrec, Monet or Picasso lived in this neighborhood, so during this two-hour tour you are going to soak up many of their anecdotes, the corners they frequented and what attracted them so much to Montmartre.

 As well as painters, the neighborhood has also inspired filmmakers so cafes like the one in the famous film Amélie are also a must on this tour.
-On the tour of Montmartre you will also see such emblematic spots as:
+On the Montmartre tour you will also see such emblematic spots as:

 The Moulin Rouge

-The famous cabaret where Tolouse-Lautrec's drawings were set and which appears in different films is located in the lower part of Montmartre.
+The famous cabaret in which the drawings of Tolouse-Lautrec were set and which appears in different films is located in the lower part of Montmartre.
 It is a must to visit it illuminated.
 If you are considering attending a mythical show in the most famous cabaret in the world, I invite you to read this article I have written on Moulin Rouge Tickets: how to buy and prices.

 At the top of the hill of Montmartre stands this impressive basilica of gleaming white.
 In addition to admiring the beauty of its architecture, you can also admire the city of Paris from the top of the stairs that precede it.